barryclark/jekyll-now/_posts/2017-4-28-Angular-this-is-how-we-do-it.md

 import { HomeModule } from './home/home.module';
 ```

-Then you will want to add it to the list of imports in @NgModule
+Then you will want to add it to the list of imports in @NgModule delcartion of the App Module

 ```javascript
 imports: [